10-Year Occupational Projections for STEM JobsFebruary 22, 2024

 Education and STEM

 Want a STEM job?
 If so, attaining a postsecondary education may improve your chances.
 Most STEM jobs require education and training to learn the skills and knowledge for the job.
-The typical entry-level education for about 69% of STEM job openings is postsecondary training or higher.
-Nearly half (46%) of STEM job openings require a bachelor’s degree.
+The typical entry-level education for almost 72% of STEM job openings is postsecondary training or higher.
+Nearly half (48%) of STEM job openings require a bachelor’s degree.

-Looking at all projected job openings requiring advanced degrees in Oregon, 47% of openings that require a master’s, doctoral, or professional degree are STEM jobs.
-Forty-nine percent of openings that require a bachelor’s degree, and 58% that require an associate’s degree are STEM jobs.
-A wide range of STEM jobs exists across all education levels.
+Looking at all projected job openings in Oregon, 74% of openings that require a doctoral or professional degree are STEM jobs.
+Forty-eight percent of openings that require a bachelor’s degree and 60% that require an associate’s degree are STEM jobs.

 Physicians, pharmacists, and physical therapists lead the way among the doctoral or professional degree STEM jobs.
-At the master’s degree level, postsecondary healthcare specialty teachers and nurse practitioners account for the largest number of STEM jobs.
-At the bachelor’s degree level, registered nurses, business operations specialists, and software developers dominate STEM jobs.
-Construction managers, dental hygienists, as well as biological technicians lead the way among the associate degree jobs.
+At the master’s degree level, nurse practitioners and postsecondary teachers in health specialties account for the largest number of STEM jobs.
+At the bachelor’s degree level, registered nurses, software developers, and project management specialists dominate STEM jobs.
+Construction managers, biological technicians, as well as dental hygienists lead the way among the associate degree jobs.

 Will We Have Enough?